ParinazRmp/Automated-Laser-Scanning-Robot-Control-System/README.md

 - Initially, a code was implemented to enable the robot to move autonomously within the environment.
 This involved creating a publisher and subscriber to change the robot's behavior based on its feedback.
 - In the second step, a user interface was developed to allow keyboard inputs and modify the robot's velocity within the circuit.
 These changes were computed using a service that established communication between all nodes.

+In the first step of the project, we created an autonomous controller for the robot.

+After starting the environment, we used the command `rostopic list` to check all running nodes.
+Then, we had to find the structure of each node of interest, such as `/base_scan` which provides data about the environment, and `/cmd_vel` which provides data about the velocity of the robot.
+We obtained the structure by using `rostopic info /base_scan` and `rostopic info /cmd_vel`.

+At the end of this process, we also checked the structure of the data using the commands `rosmsg show sensor_msgs/LaserScan` and `rosmsg show geometry_msgs/Twist`.

+It is evident that the `/base_scan` topic is the publisher, which provides data acquired using the laser in this case.

+On the contrary, the `/cmd_vel` is a subscriber, which computes the velocity of the robot and allows it to move.

+From the structure, it is clear that all fields of linear and angular velocity are among the three axes.
+According to the problem we are working on, the linear velocity can be on the *x* or *y-*axis, while the angular velocity can be on the *z-*axis only.
+Velocity on other axes, in this specific case, does not have any physical reason.

+#### To determine the action the robot needs to take, it follows a simple logic:

+- First, it takes all the sensors provided by the `/base_scan` topic and divides them into three main categories of equal dimensions:
+    - Right array: sensors 0 to 109
+    - Front array: sensors 304 to 414
+    - Left array: sensors 609 to 719
+- It then compares the distance on the right and left sides and makes the robot turn in the direction of the wall that is farthest away by changing its velocities.
+During a turn, the robot uses a small linear velocity on the *x* axis and an angular velocity on the *z* axis.
+Specifically:
+    - An angular velocity < 0 turns the robot right
+    - An angular velocity > 0 turns the robot left
+- Finally, if the robot has a clear path without any nearby obstacles, it can adjust its velocity according to the menu provided through the *UI_node*.

 <!-- Simulation_and_Results -->
 ## Simulation_and_Results